Why visit your Gloucestershire Wedding venue with your photographer?

 Spending time visiting the venue with your photographer is a great way to get to know them and likewise I enjoy getting know couples before their wedding day.
 We will be spending a lot of time together on your special day and it is important to like and get on with your photographer.

-When to carry out your venue visit?
+When to carry out your Cotswold venue visit?

-This depends on far in advance you have booked your photography, recently I visited Laura and Robert’s venue with them a year in advance of their special day, we waked around the gardens exploring special spots for their portraits, we also took the opportunity to capture some engagement images too.
+This depends on how far in advance you have booked your Wedding photography, recently I visited Laura and Robert’s Cotswold venue with them a year in advance of their special day, we waked around the gardens exploring special spots for their portraits, we also took the opportunity to capture some engagement images too.
 Visiting nearly to exact day means we have a feel how the gardens will look on their day.
 However it isn’t always possible to visit that far in advance, a couple of weeks before the big day is also very helpful.

-As well as I visiting the venue, I also like to attend the rehearsal if appropriate, this is a wonderful opportunity to met the vicar and other important guests.
+As well as visiting the venue, I also like to attend the rehearsal if appropriate, this is a wonderful opportunity to met the vicar and other important guests.
 I use this time to discuss the guidelines at this particular church - each church/vicar varies, therefore it is important to establish when flash can be used, where confetti can be thrown, where I can stand etc.